Videos & Blog Posts To Help You Build Incredible Habits With Your Training, Nutrition, Lifestyle & Mindset.

-A question that comes up often with both in-person and online coaching clients.
+A question that comes up often with online coaching clients.
 I don’t blame you.
 When you Google that question, the range of answers on the internet and the amount of contradicting solutions are overwhelming even for me.
 This post will attempt to clear the air.

 There is a very short answer to this question, but then this would be the end of this article.
 Let’s clarify what is what first, then I’ll give you the short answer, which I suspect you already know.
 However, there is a difference between knowing and understanding when it comes to achieving your fitness goals, so let’s dig in.

 Simply put, when the number is going down weekly when you step on the scale.
 It’s quite simple to comprehend and measure.
 However, the number will not tell you much about your body composition: bone mass, muscle mass and body fat.

 Fat Loss is when magic happens and most people who would like to look better will have a fat loss goal of some sort.
 Reducing your body fat % is crucial to achieve a leaner and toned body and be able to show off your six pack abs or sexy back muscles.

 It is however more of a challenge to measure it, most scales and other methods for body fat reading are highly inaccurate, but they can still show a tendency.
 On the other hand, two people who weight the same in lbs can look very different depending on their body composition.

 Do You Need a Different Approach For Fat Loss?

 Yes and No, in other words it depends.
 When you are losing weight, some of that loss will be from fat and some from muscle.
 The ratio will depend on many factors, including your metabolism, type and of workouts you do, the amount of calorie deficit you apply and your current bodyweight.
 There is one thing that is undeniably important in both: Calorie Deficit.